 4 Using Regex for Change in Permalink Structure

-If you’re changing the permalink structure to a more clear and user-friendly one, then you may have to create as many URLs on your website, depending upon your website’s size.
+If you’re changing the permalink structure to a more clear and user-friendly one, you may have to create as many URLs on your website, depending on your website’s size.
 But creating all those redirections manually would be a tedious task and unnecessary.

-However, creating redirections in the case of a change in permalink structure couldn’t be easier than using Regex (Regular expression) with Rank Math.
+However, creating redirections for a change in permalink structure couldn’t be easier than using Regex (Regular expression) with Rank Math.

 For instance, if you’ve removed a specific term from the permalink structure (say